esDotDev/get_it_mixin/README.md

 # get_it_mixin

-This package offers a set of mixin types that makes it extremely easy to bind your views to the data stored in GetIt.
+This package offers a set of mixin types that make it very easy to bind your Widgets views to the data stored in GetIt.

 >When I write of binding, I mean a mechanism that will automatically rebuild a widget that if data it depends on changes